qdrant/landing_page/qdrant-landing/content/documentation/guides/configuration.md

   # Required if cluster.p2p.enable_tls is true.
   ca_cert: ./tls/cacert.pem

-  # TTL in seconds to reload certificate from disk, useful for certificate rotations.
+  # TTL, in seconds, to re-load certificate from disk.
+Useful for certificate rotations,
-  # Only works for HTTPS endpoints.
-Does not support gRPC (and intra-cluster communication).
+  # Only works for HTTPS endpoints, gRPC endpoints (including intra-cluster communication)
+  # doesn't support certificate re-load
   cert_ttl: 3600
 ```

 ## Validation

-*Available as of v1.1.1*
+*Available since v1.1.1*

 The configuration is validated on startup.
 If a configuration is loaded but
 validation fails, a warning is logged.
 E.g.: